 He is Certified as a Specialist in Criminal Trial Advocacy by the National Board of Trial Advocacy, and is Certified as a Specialist in Criminal Law by the State Bar of California Board of Legal Specialization.
 In 2009, he became the first criminal law attorney from the San Joaquin Valley to be named a Fellow of the Litigation Counsel of America.

 He is AV Preeminent Peer Review Rated by LexisNexis Martindale-Hubbell.
-He is a member of the National Trial Lawyers.
+He is a member of the National Trial Lawyers and the Order of Centurions.
 He is listed in Marquis Who's Who in America, and Marquis Who's Who in American Law, and was listed in Super Lawyers from 2006-09.

 He is the author of "Jury Deliberations and Verdict" in California Criminal Law Procedure and Practice (1998-2013), "Injury and Death" and "Increased Punishment for Prior Similar Offenses" in California Criminal Sentencing Enhancements (2012-13), and "Monetary Sanctions" in the Contempt Defense Manual (2007).